rayyanh192/sentiment-enabler/README.md

-Here is the entire README text, all in one place, with everything included.
-You can copy and paste it directly into your README file:

 # Sentiment Enabler

 Sentiment Enabler is a web application that helps users explore controversial topics by providing insights into different perspectives.
 Users can input a topic, and the app returns keywords, relevant articles, sentiment analysis, and a summary of the topic from opposing viewpoints (e.g., pro-choice vs. pro-life).